We welcome papers on any topic relating to the Middle Ages (300-1500).

 - Overall coherence and demonstration of a clear academic rationale.

-- Overall number of sessions submitted by the organiser (no more than four session per organiser).
+- Overall number of sessions submitted by the organiser (no more than four sessions per organiser).

 - Diversity of session participants, e.g. in terms of institution, academic background, career progression, nationality.